geoschem/geos-chem-shared-docs/simulations/fullchem.rst

 Fullchem simulations with :program:`TOMAS aerosol microphysics` use all of the :ref:`Standard species <fullchem-sim-standard>`, plus several additional size-resolved aerosol species.
-Note that the bulk dust species (DST1, DST2, DST3, DST4) species are replaced with size-resolved dust species (DUST1 ..
+Note that the bulk dust species (DSTbin1 ..
+DSTbin7) are replaced with size-resolved dust species (DUST1 ..
 DUST40).

 .. list-table:: Additional transported species (TOMAS)
    :header-rows: 1